 Think about how people stand on the edge of the Grand Canyon and start yodeling or whatever it is they do (I've never been).
 You might yell "Yo!" and then wait a second, only to hear someone who sounds just like you yell it right back.
 That's a delay.
 It's an exaggerated version, but explains a problem that is experienced in larger rooms where the reflections have to travel across a larger volume of space, so they don't quite become reverbs.
 They are echoes.

-Take a look at this 3D waterfall graph.
+Take a look at this 3D waterfall graph created with the FuzzMeasure software.
 The normal frequency response is graphed with amplitude vertically, frequency horizontally, and then the length of time of the reverb tail is the 3rd dimension coming out towards you.

 That's a quick overview of the main types of problems anyone involved in capturing or creating sound encounters when working indoors.
 Who all needs acoustic treatment and for what applications?